 Importantly though, our extensive screening of willow phenotypes (Materials and Methods) enabled us to determine the mechanisms underlying the genetic specificity of the willow-gall interaction network.
 In particular, we found that leaf C:N, certain leaf secondary metabolites (flavanones/flavanonols PC1), and plant size were associated with changes in the abundance of galling insects (multivariate GLM, 𝛘23,104 = 28.44, P = 0.004; Table S3), whereas leaf gall diameter was determined by variation in a different suite of leaf secondary metabolites (salicylates/tannins PC1 and flavones/flavonols PC1)(weighted linear model, F2,59 = 8.27, P < 0.001; Table S3).
-These results highlight that accounting for intraspecific variation in multiple plant traits is important for predicting antagonistic interactions between plants and insect herbivores (16).
-Mechanistic food web models that do incorporate intraspecific variation have considerably higher predictive power compared to models that rely on species average trait values (21), but most models are restricted to body size which is a notably poor predictor of interactions between plants and insect herbivores and other host-parasite interactions (22, 23).
+These results highlight that accounting for intraspecific variation in multiple plant traits is important for predicting antagonistic interactions between plants and insect herbivores (16), and should therefore be incorporated into mechanistic models of food web structure.

 Testing the genetic specificity of the gall-parasitoid interaction network.
-We found that the effects of willow genetic variation extended beyond pairwise interactions(11, 12, 15) and simple food chains (8–10, 20), determining the assembly of the gall-parasitoid interaction network (multivariate GLM, 𝛘225,119 = 357.10, P = 0.001; Table S1).
-For example, we found that the frequency of parasitism from three parasitoids (Platygaster sp., Mesopolobus sp., and Torymus sp.) on leaf galls varied 270%, 30%, and 40% among willow genotypes, respectively (Fig. 3A-C), resulting in 78% dissimilarity in the average composition of gall-parasitoid interactions (F12,45 = 1.57, P = 0.007).
+We found that the effects of willow genetic variation extended beyond pairwise interactions with herbivores (11, 12, 15) and simple food chains (8–10, 20) to determine the assembly of the gall-parasitoid interaction network (multivariate GLM, 𝛘225,119 = 357.10, P = 0.001; Table S1).
+Specifically, the frequency of parasitism from three parasitoids (Platygaster sp., Mesopolobus sp., and Torymus sp.) on leaf galls varied 270%, 30%, and 40% among willow genotypes, respectively (Fig. 3A-C), resulting in 78% dissimilarity in the average composition of gall-parasitoid interactions (F12,45 = 1.57, P = 0.007).
 In addition to the abundance of trophic interactions, the probability of a gall being parasitized also depended on willow genotype (Table S1), a pattern that was particularly strong for leaf galls (Fig. 3D).

 The genetic specificity of the gall-parasitoid interaction network was determined by variation in both the abundance and size of galling insects.
 Specifically, we found that the abundance of 67% (8 of 12) of the gall-parasitoid interactions increased with the abundance of their associated galls, and that leaf gall size affected the abundance of trophic interactions with both leaf and bud galls (multivariate GLM, 𝛘24,76 = 179.80, P = 0.001; Table S3).
-In terms of interaction strength, we found that the odds of a leaf gall being parasitized decreased by 25% with every 1 mm increase in leaf gall diameter (GLM, 𝛘21,79 = 22.28, P < 0.001).
+In terms of interaction strength, we found that parasitism rate decreased by 25% with every 1 mm increase in leaf gall diameter (GLM, 𝛘21,79 = 22.28, P < 0.001).
 Nevertheless, the strength of trophic interactions with individual parasitoid species depended on both leaf gall size and abundance (Fig. 5A-B; Table S4), suggesting that natural selection has the potential to shape food web structure.
-For example, if there were selection on willows for increased resistance to leaf galls through smaller galls and lower gall abundances, then we would expect to see both higher overall parasitism rates and a shift in dominance from Platygaster to Mesopolobus, because Mesopolobus had its highest attack rates on small galls at low abundances (Fig. 5A).
-While our results are limited to examining the effects of standing genetic variation on a tri-trophic food web over a single season, there is growing evidence that eco-evolutionary dynamics play an important role in determining pairwise, consumer-resource interactions (24, 25).
+For example, if there were selection on willows for increased resistance to leaf galls through smaller galls and lower gall abundances, then we would expect to see more parasitism overall and a shift in dominance from Platygaster to Mesopolobus; Mesopolobus had its highest attack rates on small galls at low abundances (Fig. 5A).
+While our results are limited to the effects of standing genetic variation on a tri-trophic food web over a single season, there is growing evidence that eco-evolutionary dynamics play an important role in determining pairwise, consumer-resource interactions (24, 25).
 Taken together, understanding how evolutionary processes affect the structure of ecological networks, and vice versa (26, 27), is likely a fruitful topic for future research.